 Disaggregated budget

-We determine the list of recipient countries where we would expect a country budget from the recipient countries of the donor’s current activities.
+We determine the list of recipient countries where we would expect a country budget by checking an official source (such as an annual report or donor data portal).

 For each of these recipient countries, we then look for annual forward ‘recipient-country-budgets’ for three years forward.
 Points are awarded for the proportion of recipient countries that have a forward country budget, split evenly for each of the three forward years.
+The first year must have an end date of at least 230 days forward from the last date on which the tests are run.
+The second year must be 365 days later, and the third year a further 365 days later.

 Example